Life Skills in Motion

 Taylor Nock, OTR grew up in dance and gymnastics and now works as an outpatient pediatric OT.
 She was also introduced to MOVE through Belmont University's OT program and is passionate about the confidence and tangible skills that movement can build in and out of the studio.

-WHY DANCE AND OT?
+WHY DANCE + OT?

+MOVE has partnered with OT students and interns for years, and families kept asking for more.
+This series is our answer!
 Research shows dance improves mental and cognitive health more effectively than many other forms of exercise.
 And occupational therapy is built around helping people participate more fully in everyday life.
 When you put them together in an inclusive, affirming space?
 Something special happens.